-This course is designed for students already involved in the FITT program
+This course is designed for students

 The emergence of a global economy challenges traditional assumptions about management.
 International Trade Management offers techniques to manage international activities effectively and to develop a competitive advantage.